DabYeet123/CSC207Project/README.md

 <a id="fs"></a>
 ## Features of the Software <small><small><small><small>[↩︎ Back to TOC](#toc)</small></small></small></small>

-Through the welcome view, it is possible to access every functionality of the app:
+Through the welcome view, it is possible to access every functionality of the appold:

 <img alt="image info" height="340" src="./resources/project_welcome.png" title="Welcome view" width="360"/>